longtail2496/longtail2496.github.io/AD_LateralMovement.md

 - `netsh interface portproxy add v4tov4 listenport=<Local Port> listenaddress=0.0.0.0 connectport=<Remote Port> connectaddress=<Remote Address>` (This command will setup the port forwarding.
 A listener listens on local port 8080, and any connection to `127.0.0.1:8080` will be ridirected to `<Remote Address>:<Remote Port>`)

 - `wget http://127.0.0.1:<Local Port>/file.ext` (Post port-forwarding setup, files can be download by any means desired, this example shows wget to download a file named `file.ext`)

+### Access Resources from different forest

+Resources specificially shared from another forest can be accessed.
+The privileges can not be escalated as Administrator because of Trust Attributes are set to `FILTER_SIDS` which is default for cross-forests trust.
+If we want to [inject sIDHistory](AD_PrivEsc.md#sidhistory-injection) of Administrator, we cannot do so because *System SIDs* gets filtered a forest level.